qizhong19920114/React_Redux_Study/judo-heros-isomorphic-react/Readme.md

 - This means catch all route in Express: app.get('*', (req, res) => {}

 - Some keypoints from a question on Quora why we use server side rendering:
-	- Faster perceived load times
+	- Faster perceived load time
 	- SEO
 	- Less code maintenance